Options

 container-engine = { name = "docker", disable-host-mount = true }

-Options: pinned latest <your constraints file>
+Options: pinned latest packages: SPECIFIER... <your constraints file>

 Default: pinned

-If CIBW_DEPENDENCY_VERSIONS is pinned, cibuildwheel uses versions of tools like pip, setuptools, virtualenv that were pinned with that release of cibuildwheel.
+If dependency-versions is pinned, cibuildwheel uses versions of tools like pip, setuptools, virtualenv that were pinned with that release of cibuildwheel.
 This represents a known-good set of dependencies, and is recommended for build repeatability.

 If set to latest, cibuildwheel will use the latest of these packages that are available on PyPI.
 This might be preferable if these packages have bug fixes that can't wait for a new cibuildwheel release.

 To control the versions of dependencies yourself, you can supply a pip constraints file here and it will be used instead.
+Alternatively, you can list constraint specifiers inline with the packages: SPECIFIER... syntax.

 Note